-A licensee will not allow any [employee] staff member, including the licensee, or any (1)other adult living in the home involved in an incident which would disgualify that [employee] staff members or other adult under the department's most current version of the Background Check and Employment History Verification provisions pursuant to 8.8.3 NMAC to continue to work directly or unsupervised with children or to reside in the home.
+(1) A licensee will not allow any staff member, including the licensee, or any other adult living in the home involved in an incident which would disqualify that staff member or other adult under the department's most current version of the background check and employment history verification provisions pursuant to 8.8.3 NMAC to continue to work directly or unsupervised with children or to reside in the home.

-(2)All [educators] staff members will demonstrate the ability to perform essential job functions that reasonably ensure the health, safety and welfare of children in care.
+(2) All staff members will demonstrate the ability to perform essential job functions that reasonably ensure the health, safety and welfare of children in care.

-Educators who work directly with children and who are counted in the staff/child ratios (3)must be 18 years of age or older.
+(3) Educators who work directly with children and who are counted in the staff/child ratios must be 18 years of age or older.

-The licensee shall be in the licensed child care home during at least 75 percent of the (4) home's core hours of operation.
+(4) The licensee shall be in the licensed child care home during at least seventy-five percent of the home's core hours of operation.

-Substitutes, volunteers and part time second educators counted in the staff/child ratios (5)shall meet the same requirements as regular staff members, except for training requirements.
+(5) Substitutes, volunteers and part time second educators counted in the staff/child ratios shall meet the same requirements as regular staff members, except for training requirements.
 Substitutes and part time second educators routinely employed in the home but working 20 hours or less a week shall complete half the required training hours.
-Such employees working more than 20 hours per week shall complete all required training hours.
-The primary educator in a licensed home shall complete all required training hours, regardless of the number of hours worked.
+Such employees working more than 20 hours per week shall complete all required training hours, regardless of the number of hours worked.

-(6)A home licensed to provide care for six or fewer children will have at least one educator in the home at all times.
+(6) A home licensed to provide care for six or fewer children will have at least one educator in the home at all times.
 A home licensed to provide care for more than two children under the age of two will have at least two educators in the home at all times.

-A home licensed for seven to 12 children will have at least two educators at the home (7)when more than six children are present or when more than two children under the age of two are present.
+(7) A home licensed for seven to 12 children will have at least two educators at the home when more than six children are present or when more than two children under the age of two are present.

-Children will never be left unattended.
-An educator will be with the children at all times (8) whether activities are inside or outside of the home.
+(8) Children will never be left unattended.
+An educator will be with the children at all times whether activities are inside or outside of the home.
 Educators will be onsite, available and responsive to children during all hours of operation.

-STAFF OUALIFICATIONS AND TRAINING:
+B. STAFF QUALIFICATIONS AND TRAINING:

-B. All new educators regardless of the number of hours per week will complete the (1)following training within three (3) months of their date of hire.
-All current educators will have three months to comply with the following training from the date these regulations are promulgated: prevention and control of infectious diseases (including immunization); (a) (b) prevention of sudden infant death syndrome and use of safe sleeping practices; administration of medication, consistent with standards for parental consent; (c) prevention of and response to emergencies due to food or other allergic (d) reactions; building and physical premises safety, including identification of and protection (e) from hazards that can cause bodily injury such as electrical hazards, bodies of water, and vehicular traffic; prevention of shaken baby syndrome and abusive head trauma; (f) emergency preparedness and response planning for emergencies resulting from a (g) natural disaster, or a man-caused; handling and storage of hazardous materials and the appropriate disposal of bio (h) contaminants; (i) precautions in transporting children (if applicable); first aid and cardiopulmonary resuscitation (CPR) certification; and (j) recognition and reporting of child abuse and neglect. (k)
+(1) All new educators regardless of the number of hours per week will complete the following training within three months of their date of hire.
+All current educators will have three months to comply with the following training from the date these regulations are promulgated:

-All educators will demonstrate the ability to perform essential job functions that (2)health, safety and welfare of children in care.
+(a) prevention and control of infectious diseases (including immunization);

+(b) prevention of sudden infant death syndrome and use of safe sleeping practices;

+- (c) administration of medication, consistent with standards for parental consent; - (d) prevention of and response to emergencies due to food or other allergic reactions;

+(e) building and physical premises safety, including identification of and protection from hazards that can cause bodily injury such as electrical hazards, bodies of water, and vehicular traffic;

+- (f) prevention of shaken baby syndrome and abusive head trauma; - (g) emergency preparedness and response planning for emergencies resulting from a natural disaster, or a man-caused;

+(h) handling and storage of hazardous materials and the appropriate disposal of bio contaminants;

+- (i) precautions in transporting children (if applicable); - (j) first aid and cardiopulmonary resuscitation (CPR) certification; and - (k) recognition and reporting of child abuse and neglect.

-A home will keep a training log on file including the date of the training, name of educator, (2)hours earned, subject/competency area, source of training, and training certificates.
+(2) A home will keep a training log on file including the date of the training, name of educator, hours earned, subject/competency area, source of training, and training certificates.